TuringMobile: A Turing Machine of Oblivious Mobile Robots with Limited Visibility and its Applications: Applications

 \subsection{Minimality of the Basic TuringMobile}

 We can use the previous result to prove indirectly that our basic TuringMobile design is minimal, because no team of fewer than three oblivious robots in $\mathbb R^2$ can explore the plane.

-\begin{theorem} If only one or two oblivious identical robots with limited visibility are present in $\mathbb R^2$, they cannot explore the plane, even if the scheduler lets them move synchronously and rigidly. \end{theorem} \begin{proof} Assume that a single oblivious robot is given in $\mathbb R^2$.
-Since it always gets the same snapshot, it always computes the same destination point in its local coordinate system, and so it always translates by the same vector.
+\begin{theorem} If only one or two oblivious identical robots with limited visibility are present in $\mathbb R^2$, they cannot explore the plane, even if the scheduler lets them move synchronously and rigidly. \end{theorem} \begin{proof} Assume that a single oblivious robot is given in $\mathbb R^2$ (hence no other entities or obstacles are present).
+Since the robot always gets the same snapshot, it always computes the same destination point in its local coordinate system, and so it always translates by the same vector.
 As a consequence, it just moves along a straight ray, and therefore it cannot explore the plane.

 Let two oblivious robots be given, and suppose that their local coordinate systems are oriented symmetrically.
 Whether the robots see each other or not, if they take their snapshots simultaneously, they get identical views, and so they compute destination points that are symmetric with respect to $O$.
 If they keep moving synchronously and rigidly, $O$ remains their midpoint.
 So, if the robots have visibility radius $V$, they see each other if and only if they are in the circle $\gamma$ of radius $V/2$ centered in $O$.